Sawtaytoes/better-module-alias/README.md

 # Better Module Aliases
-An improved version of the fantastic module-alias package designed to include support for package linking in `node_modules/`.
+A forked and improved version of the fantastic [`module-alias`](https://github.com/ilearnio/module-alias) package designed to include support for package linking in `node_modules/`.

 This fixes the issue of having to do `require('../../../../some/deep/module')`.